 You have to display patience in both areas of your leadership.
 If you are embarrassing your team in front of each other, you are not showing the patience you need to display on the relationship side.

-If you are sending new directions and asks every hour, you aren’t showing patience on the task-oriented side of your leadership.
+If you are sending new directions and asking every hour, you aren’t showing patience on the task-oriented side of your leadership.